IsaacHair/Corth/readme.txt

   Note that "int x;\t\nblah...." would result in a line containing '\t' only.
   Blank lines with no discernable type are discarded and not buffered into line.
 Note that a terminating line just containing TERM is placed at the end.
+  Comments are also identified and skipped during this stage.
   During this process, int and # are also not converted to lines; instead, they are buffered immediately into: (use malloc/free)